 Radishes are awesome salad vegetables with impressive nutrient levels.
 They are also fast-growing and can mature within 25 – 65 days, depending on the selected variety.
 To plant radishes, your soil must be fertile and well-drained for maximum output.
-They can be planted outdoors or used for container gardening.
+You can either plant them outdoors or use them for container gardening.
 They must receive a sufficient amount of sunlight, as they need full sun to thrive.
 A unique feature of radishes is their moderate cold hardiness: they are capable of tolerating a decent amount of frost, making it possible to still harvest them within the first few weeks of winter.

-The beet plant is renowned for its edible root.
+The beet plant is famous for its edible root.
 However, the leaves (better known as beet greens) are also delicious nutrient sources.
-Beets have a fairly long growing period spanning 50 – 70 days, and as such, should be planted pretty early.
+Beets have a fairly long growing period spanning 50 – 70 days, and as such, you should plant them pretty early.
 If you do plant them late, no worries, they are capable of withstanding light frost due to their cold hardiness.

-I would like to point out that while the vegetables on this list can be harvested before or during winter, some fall vegetables have a maturity period of about a year.
-Thus, they would be harvested the coming spring or summer.
+I would like to point out that while you can harvest the ones on this list before or during winter, some fall vegetables have a maturity period of about a year.
+Thus, you can harvest those in the coming spring or summer.
 Such crops include the much-loved garlic and the cry-inducing onions.